AndrewHazelden/Mission_Control_for_Raspberry_Pi/readme.md

     @baud_rate 3000000
     @baud_rate 4000000

 ### Making Mission Control a Startup Item ###
-Here is a tip for Raspbian / LXDE users on making Mission Control a start-up item by copying the program's LXDE desktop shortcut to you user account's autostart folder.
+Here is a tip for Raspbian / LXDE users on making Mission Control a startup item by copying the program's LXDE desktop shortcut to you user account's autostart folder.

 Paste the following commands into the terminal window:

     # Create an autostart folder
     mkdir -p ~/.config/autostart